chef/chef-web-docs/chef_master/source/glossary.rst

 **role**
    A role is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function.

-**run_list**
+**run-list**
-   A run_list defines all of the configuration settings that are necessary for a node that is under management by |chef| to be put into the desired state and the order in which these configuration settings are applied.
+   A run-list defines all of the configuration settings that are necessary for a node that is under management by |chef| to be put into the desired state and the order in which these configuration settings are applied.

 **test-kitchen**
    See kitchen.